Two sisters' reviews of young adult and middle grade books, inspired by their lovely library.

 This book blew me away.
 After reading Throne of Glass, which centers around the competition to become the King’s Champion, I was worried that Crown of Midnight would seem lacking.
 However, the plot still made sense and the book was even better!

-First of all, one of the few things I really disliked about Throne of Glass was the author’s writing style, but Sarah J. Mass has greatly improved from the first book to the second.
+First of all, one of the few things I really disliked about Throne of Glass was the author’s writing style, but Sarah J. Maas has greatly improved from the first book to the second.
 The beginning is engaging, exciting to follow, romance is a focus (with Chaol this time), there is more magic and terrifying monsters, and many, many mysteries.
 The ending wraps up well, and gives a good set up for the following book, similar to the ending of Throne of Glass.

 Crown of Midnight made me laugh and cry at the same time, hug myself, and gasp loudly in a really quiet library.
 This book is a must read for any assassin, fantasy, romance, young adult, or book lover in general.
 I just can’t praise it enough.